My Cleft Talks

 Luton and Dunstable University Hospital

-As a cleft lip and palate patient, I am very passionate about ways to improve patient empowerment and education.
-I am very lucky to have given my views on a variety of cleft-related topics, which will hopefully debunk some of the myths surrounding cleft care and educate those who really need it.
+I'm always happy to chat about my experiences as a cleft lip and palate patient.
+I've given my views on a variety of cleft-related topics, which will hopefully debunk some of the myths surrounding cleft care and educate those who really need it.